Company Insolvency

 Resist the urge to inject any personal funds into the business

-Be aware of possible court action from creditors (especially HMRC)
+Be very aware of possible court action from creditors (especially HMRC)

 Put a clear strategy in place to minimise your personal liability